 Google Analytics Filters

-Google Analytics Filters allow you to control which data is included (as well as excluded) in your reports.
-Once applied they’ll continue to be applied each time the Report API is called to fetch reports.
+Google Analytics Filters allow you to control which data is included (and excluded) in your reports.
+Once applied, they’ll continue to be applied each time the Report API is called to fetch reports.

 While creating the pipeline with Google Analytics as the source, you can select Advanced Options to configure the Metric Filters and Dimensions Filters.
 Click on Add New Metric Clause or Add New Dimension Clause to add a Metric filter or Dimension filter respectively.
 These filters provide greater flexibility with options like:

 Inequality expressions (Exact Match/ Partial Match/ Begin with/ Ends with etc.).

 You can also create and apply multiple filters while configuring.
 However, the order you apply multiple filters matters.
 We’ll take an example where we’ll put dimension filter on dimension pagePath.
 We want to include all path with /blog and /articles.
 So, we create two filters: Include /blog and Include /articles.
 These filters are applied in cascading order and GA will compare pagePath with /blog first and then with /articles.
 If they are applied in opposite order, it would result in zero results.

 Hevo recommends you test these filters using Query Explorer if you’re just getting started with filters.

 General Use Cases where GA filters come in handy:

 Include a Country.